popeyeotaku/c6t/README.md

 To account for differing platforms, this C6T specific version defines an int as a 16bit little-endian 2's complement number with no alignment.
+Platforms with individual requirements outside of these are expected to virtualize their environment, if not simulate it entirely.

+See doc/grammar.md for details.